ZhiHng/Asg1-ID/README.md

     3. Try to change the date for Hong Kong
     4. Verify that the time for Tokyo is 7.00pm local time while the rest is 8.00pm local time
     5. Try to submit the form when the location is not selected and verify there is an error
-    6. Try to clear the date after selecting the location and submitting the form and verify there is an error
+    6. Try to clear the date after selecting the location and submitting the form and verify there is an error and that the time input is also cleared

 - Payment detials form:
     1. Go to the "Concert" and "Merch" page